git5001/ConnectorAgents/README.md

 # ConnectorAgents

-This is an extension to the Atomic agents [Atomic Agents GitHub](https://github.com/BrainBlend-AI/atomic-agents) framework and and example Application for news fetching.
+This is an extension to the Atomic agents [Atomic Agents GitHub](https://github.com/BrainBlend-AI/atomic-agents) framework.

-## News Processing Agent Example

 ### Overview

+This project is an extension of an agent-based framework which includes agent connection, connection visualization and a scheduler.

+### Examples
+#### Automated News Processing
-This project is an extension of an agent-based framework for automated news processing using LLM agents, web scraping, and search tools.
+Automated news processing using LLM agents, web scraping, and search tools.
 The system allows agents to:

-- Search internet news
+- Search internet news and fetch webpages
-- Fetch news articles from various sources
 - Process and summarize content using LLMs
-- Structure output in multiple formats
+- Structure output in multiple formats, like Email or text

-- Email results
-- Log messages for debugging and audit purposes.
+#### Condition Logic
+Shows just conditional port connections
+- Create simple counter
+- Conditional port allows only some numbers to pass

+#### Bookmark Organizer
+Use LLM to get your bookmarks organzied

+- Check if bookmarks are still online
+- Use webscrping to get information about the page
+- Use LLM to make a new bookmark folder

 ### Installation